I had the dubious pleasure of travelling to France on Ryan Air recently.

 Once again though RyanAir keeps marketing itself as the low fares airline it shamelessly will extract as much as it can from those with little flexibility in booking e.g. fans travelling out for an important rugby fixture.

 Furthermore its very business model of offering very low fares (and occasionally no fares) to some on-board equally requires that a substantial proportion be charged at a considerably higher rate.

 Understandably the "discount" flyer who is paying little or nothing for a flight will cheerfully put up with almost any service limitations.
 However on the same flight there will be many others who have paid perhaps considerably for the privilege and it is far more likely that these especially will feel short-changed by the quality of the service.

 In fact I literally experienced this on the return flight.
 To my surprise the Irish Independent was offered for sale.
 For a moment I experienced a slightly warmer feeling towards RyanAir thinking that at last they it was paying more attention to customer needs.
 Then having paid €2, I was surprised when the crew member forget to give me back the change only to find that RyanAir charge €2 for the Irish Independent (though the retail price is €1.80).

 Though the amount of money involved is very small I felt quite angry seeing it as yet another somewhat petty attempt to raise additional revenue from passengers.

-And this is just one example of where I believe that RyanAir are pushing a business model - that admittedly has served them very well - to an unhealthy extreme.
+And this is just one example of where I believe that RyanAir is pushing a business model - that admittedly has served it very well - to an unhealthy extreme.
 In its constant attempt to cut costs and raise additional revenue, it ignores basic principles of consumer service.

 As I have stated, not everyone can fly as a low discount customer (and RyanAir's very model is dependent on this fact).
 Yet RyanAir while marketing itself as a low fares airline shows scant regard for the concerns of the many passengers flying at considerably higher prices.